|Nutritional Guidelines (per serving)|

 Gather the ingredients.

-In a cocktail shaker filled with ice, pour the RumChata, chocolate vodka, and green crème de menthe.
+In a cocktail shaker, pour the chocolate vodka, RumChata, and green crème de menthe.
+Fill with ice.

 - Green crème de menthe is required for the martini's color.
 If all you have is the white variety of the sweet mint liqueur, use it.
 The drink will taste the same, it just won't be green.